 Residential treatment centers in West Virginia have become a focus of sexual abuse lawsuits, with victims coming forward to report abuse within these facilities.
 Allegations often center on inadequate staff training, poor supervision, and failure to protect vulnerable residents from predatory staff members or peers.
 Major facilities involved in such claims include Genesis Youth Crisis Center (Genesis Youth Services) in Clarksburg, Pressley Ridge (Pressley Ridge Inc.) in Romney, and Elk River Treatment Program (Elk River Behavioral Health) in Fayette County.
 Victims often allege that these facilities failed to provide a safe environment, leading to traumatic emotional and physical harm.

 These lawsuits often target the abusers.
 But there is rarely compensation available from the abused.
-But there is a lot of fault that also lies with the institutions that negligently allowed the abuse to occur.
+But a lot of fault also lies with the institutions that negligently allowed the abuse to occur.
 Claims frequently focus on systemic failures, such as insufficient background checks, ignoring red flags, or failing to act on reports of misconduct.
-Two things our sex abuse lawyers see a lot in these lawsuits: complaints of sexual abuse were dismissed or where unsafe conditions fostered an environment where abuse could thrive.
+Two things our sex abuse lawyers see a lot in these lawsuits: complaints of sexual abuse were dismissed, or unsafe conditions fostered an environment where abuse could thrive.

 We are also looking at claims against these facilities: